andygrove/datafusion-archive/README.md

 I have a hypothesis that even a naive implementation in Rust will have performance that is roughly comparable to that of Apache Spark, but more importantly the performance will be _predictable_ and _reliable_ because there is no garbage collector involved.

-Apache Spark has become the de-facto standard for distributed data processing but I would love to see what is possible with Rust.

 # What will be similar to Apache Spark?

 - There will be a DataFrame API as well as SQL support and both approaches ultimately are just different ways of defining a query plan